andreashuber69/verify-coldcard-dice-seed/README.md

 Need to install the following packages: verify-coldcard-dice-seed@latest
 Ok to proceed? (y) y
-Verify COLDCARD Dice Seed v1.0.9 (tested with COLDCARD firmware v4.1.2)
+*** Verify COLDCARD Dice Seed v1.0.14 ***
+(tested with COLDCARD Mk4 firmware v5.0.7)

 This application guides you through verifying that your COLDCARD correctly derives seeds and addresses from dice rolls.

 CAUTION: The very point of a COLDCARD is that the seed of a real wallet is never entered outside of a coldcard.
 You should therefore only use this application to verify the seed and address derivation of your COLDCARD.
 Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.

-Log into your COLDCARD, select 'Import Existing', 'Dice Rolls'.
+Log into your COLDCARD, select 'New Seed Words', '24 Word Dice Roll'.
 Press any key to continue or CTRL-C to abort:

 To perform a realistic test you should enter exactly as many dice rolls as you will enter for your real wallet.
 99 or more rolls are recommended for maximum security.
 Roll the dice and enter the value on your COLDCARD and here.

 6 rolls
 8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92